-Speak with a financial aid advisor for options and funding sources available to
+Speak with a financial aid advisor for options and funding sources available to you.

 Scholarships & Bursaries

 When Provincial funding is available, North Island College provides financial support to students throughout the year who need help with books, transportation, childcare, groceries, or other emergencies that would otherwise prevent them from completing their studies.

 Available to all eligible Aboriginal students at NIC